Does My Dog Need Her Teeth Brushed Every Day?

 - If she is small, put her up on a table because dogs feel overwhelmed when you are leaning over them.

-- The next day put her up on the table again and let her smell the tootpase and the finger brush, give her a small piece of cheese or other tasty treat, and touch her teeth a little more.
+- The next day, put her up on the table again and let her smell the toothpaste and the finger brush, give her a small piece of cheese or other tasty treat, and touch her teeth a little more.
 Do not rush things, even if it seems to be going perfectly.
-It will take about a week if you go slowly but at the end of that time you should allow you to give the teeth a proper cleaning.
+It will take about a week if you go slowly, but at the end of that time your dog should allow you to give her teeth a proper cleaning.

 Simple, isn't it?
 If your dog is adamant about not having her mouth messed with and you cannot handle her, find a behaviorist or trainer that is willing to work with her and teach you what needs to be done; your dog will eventually become amenable and accept your help.
-Don’t ignore the problem or she will pay for it and she will eventually suffer for your lack of effort.
+Don’t ignore the problem or she will pay for it and will eventually suffer due to your lack of effort.

 Your friend deserves your time and effort!

 Taking in and caring for your dog seems like a lot of work sometimes.
 You have to feed her, groom her, train her to behave and not to tear up your house, and provide her with plenty of exercise.
 On top of all of that, you are also expected to brush her teeth every day.

 Why not just ignore this chore and enjoy the dog?